ortus-boxlang/boxlang-docs/language/components/functions.md

 ## Function Attributes & Metadata

-The `function` construct can also have many attributes or name-value pairs that will give it some extra functionality according to Boxlang engine \(metadata\).
+The `function` construct can also have many attributes or name-value pairs that will give it some extra functionality according to BoxLang engine \(metadata\).
 You can find all of them here: [https://cfdocs.org/cffunction](https://cfdocs.org/cffunction).
 Below are the most common ones:

 * `output` - Will this function send content to the output stream.
 Try avoiding this to `true` unless you are building libraries of some type, else you are breaking encapsulation
 * `description` - A short text description of the function a part from the hint